bparanj/crystal/computer/firmware/firmware.md

 ### What is Firmware?

 Firmware is a specific class of computer software that provides low-level control for a device's specific hardware.
-Firmware can be found in a wide variety of devices, including computers, consumer electronics, industrial equipment, and more.
+Firmware can be found in a wide variety of devices,  computers, consumer electronics, industrial equipment, and more.
 It acts as the intermediary between the hardware and higher-level software applications, enabling the basic functioning of hardware components.

 ### Key Characteristics of Firmware

-1. **Non-volatile Memory**: Firmware is typically stored in non-volatile memory like ROM, EEPROM, or flash memory, meaning it retains its data even when the device is powered off.
+1. **Non-volatile Memory**: Firmware is  stored in non-volatile memory like ROM, EEPROM, or flash memory, meaning it retains its data even when the device is powered off.
 2. **Low-level Control**: Provides essential control and communication between the hardware and higher-level software.
 3. **Embedded Systems**: Often embedded within the hardware itself, making it integral to the device's operation.
 4. **Updateable**: Can be updated, although the process is often more complex than updating regular software.